astropy/astropy/docs/table/indexing.rst

 Table Indexing
 **************

-Once a |Table| has been created, it is possible to create indexes on one or more columns of the table.
+Once a |Table| has been created, it is possible to create indices on one or more columns of the table.
 An index internally sorts the rows of a table based on the index column(s), allowing for element retrieval by column value and improved performance for certain table operations.